 “In order to better serve the needs of our small businesses and entrepreneurs, it’s important that we understand their perceptions and experiences,” said Danny Fitzgerald, Associate Regional Director of San Diego & Imperial SBDC Network.
 “This study will enable us to create new and enhance existing programming to support small business growth across the region.”

 Furthermore, with a commitment to lifting up San Diego small businesses, EDC has launched an Inclusive Growth initiative in order to develop measurable targets and actionable recommendations to promote small business growth, talent development and affordability.

 “The SBDC has become our trusted ‘go to’ resource for just about everything.
 They have connected us to the vast networks in San Diego that has brought us new customers and important industry connections.
 We wouldn’t be where we are today without them,” said Nic Halverson, Founder/CEO of Waitz App.

-For more research from San Diego Regional EDC, visit sandiegobusiness.org/research-center.
+For more research from San Diego Regional EDC, visit sandiegobusiness.org/about-the-region.